finderfail/ARDUINO-SHELL/README.md

-TinyBasic Plus
+Basic OS
 ==============

 A C implementation of Tiny Basic, with a focus on support for Arduino.
-It was originally written by Gordon Brandly in the form of "68000 Tiny Basic", and then ported to C by Michael Field as "Arduino Basic", though still called "Tiny Basic" in the source files.
+It was originally written by Gordon Brandly in the form of "68000 Tiny Basic", and then ported to C by Michael Field as "Arduino Basic", though still called "Basic OS" in the source files.

 TinyBasic Plus is an extension and modification upon the original